Sunday, May 10, 2026

 This is why he urged bishops across the globe to establish national reviewing offices–indeed a single office ultimately–to work with “painstaking vigilance” to set moral standards and to promote the salvation of souls in times of leisure and recreation.

-Because they understood something we forgot some time ago, something it seems to me Trump is trying to resurrect inside us–
+They understood something we forgot some time ago, something I am allowing Trump to resurrect inside me–

 If you control the story, you control the soul.
 And the story, the soul, of the Catholic religion has been hijacked.

 I helped write that misleading story with the first half of my life.
-I have been granted an opportunity to right that regrettable wrong.
+I have been granted an opportunity to right that regrettable wrong and spend my time inviting readers to do the same.

 May everyone named directly or referenced indirectly ask forgiveness and do penance for their sins against America and God.
 I fight this information war in the spirit of justice and love for the innocent, but I have been reminded of the need for mercy and prayers for our enemies.
 I am a sinner in need of redemption as well after all, for my sins are many.
 In the words of Jesus Christ himself, Lord forgive us all, for we know not what we do.